jbiason/blog/content/research/decoding-fast.md

    field.
 2. The second record comes with the value "2".
 That should be added in the previous value and used, so the field for the second record is "302".
 3. The third record comes with the value "3".
-Again, you reuse the previous value and add the current one.
+Again, the previous value should be used and the current one should be added.
 So the field for the third record have the value "305".

 Fields with the Delta operator do not appear in the Presence Map.

 ### Operator: Increment

+Increment works like the Delta operator 'cause it always add a value to the previous one, but the value to be added is always 1.

-Increment is another operator that works similar to the Copy operator, but if its bit is set in the Presence Map, the decoder reads the field value from the incoming data; if it is not set, the decoder does not read any data, but reuses the previous value with an increment of 1.
+If the bit for the field is set in the Presence Map, the value for the field is the one in the incoming data; otherwise, the value will be the previous value added by 1.

 Example: